 To create a new environment within the Manage Environments dialog, click the New button.
 This will open the Create New Environment allowing you to set the environment's name.
 The path cannot be altered, it is for reference only.

-The new environment will be a pristine copy of the default arcgispro-py3 environment; only the default packages included with ArcGIS Pro will be installed.
+The new environment will be a copy of the default arcgispro-py3 environment; only the default packages included with ArcGIS Pro will be installed.
 New environments are located within your user profile, and you have full permissions on these environments to add, update and remove packages.

 Cloning an existing environment